 B. The Architectural Control Committee’s approval or disapproval as required in these Covenants shall be in writing.
 Except for violations of those restrictions contained in Article VI hereof, in the event the Committee or its designated representatives fail to approve or disapprove within 30 days after a complete set of plans and specifications had been submitted to it, or in any event, if no suit to enjoin the construction has been commenced prior to the completion thereof; approval will not be required and the related Covenants shall be deemed to have been fully complied with.

-C. The initial Architectural Control Committee shall consist of Stanly Donogh, Peter A. deLeuw, and Donald F. Kline.
-The tenure of these members shall automatically terminate when the declarant sells the last lot owned by it in the Plat of Fairwood Firs.
-In the event that any two of the committee concur in the action to be taken it shall not be necessary for the third committee member to participate.

 ARTICLE VI

 RESTRICTIONS ON USE OF PROPERTY